No prophet is accepted in his hometown

 “Truly I tell you, no prophet is accepted in his hometown.” – Luke 4:24

-As humans, we tend to discount the people we live with the most, and not see them as they are.
-It happens with parents and children, spouses, friends, family and employees.
+As humans, we tend to discount the people we spend time with the most, and not see them like others do.
+It happens with our parents, children, spouses, friends, family and employees.

-If your boss is a luminary in their industry, but you see them forget their car keys… your entire view of them is unlike those who see the boss present in a conference.
+If your boss is a luminary in their industry, yet you see them forget their car keys… your entire view of him/her is unlike those who see them present in a conference.

-Thus, the more time we spend with our employees and team (and family), the more chances they have to see our entire life.
-That causes a dilution of the message they have, or expertise in the single field they are good at.
+Thus, the more time we spend with our employees and family, the more chances they have to see our entire life.
+That causes a dilution of the message, and distorts the real expertise a person has in a certain field/s.

-Thus, if you were good buddies with Jesus, you may not think of him as a prophet, but mostly as the guy you hang out with, and go have lunch together.
+Thus, if you were good buddies with Jesus when he was alive, you may not think of him as a prophet, but mostly as the guy you hang out with, or a friend from the neighborhood.

-Leaders should factor this into their strategy, as the very team that is working with them, may not see over time what others, outside the immediate group see.
+Leaders should factor this into their strategy, as the very team working with them, may not see over time what outsiders see.

 This dichotomy can be problematic.
 On one hand, you want to recruit people who see you as a visionary.
-And before they work with you, by seeing the public talks you give – which is condensed and concentrated.
-There is little fluff in it, and it does not include the fact that you may forget to finish your HR online training habitually.
-That part is only seen, but those closest to the person.
+Before they work with you, they might be seeing your public talks – which are condensed and concentrated.
+There is little fluff in it, and it focuses on your field of expertise.
+What your talk does not include, is the fact that you may forget to finish your HR online training habitually.
+That part is only seen, but those closest to you.

-There is lies the rub.
+There in lies the rub.
 You are suppose to have a vision, which may not be seen by others.
 You are suppose to recruit people to help you make this vision come to life.
-And all along, you are exposing them to your daily life – which may dilute the total experience they have with you.
+Yet all along, you are exposing them to your daily life – which may dilute the total experience they have with you.

 It may end up where they question if you are truly great.
 If you are truly a visionary.
-If you have a vision.
+If you even have or had a vision.

-While there is no cure for this, you should be cognizant of it, and know that it is only natural to occur.
-The more someone is with you, the more chances they have to see you in more lights.
-In marriage, what you experience in the courting phase, and the dating phase – will be blended over time with the doldrums of daily life, being married.
+While there is no cure for this, you should be cognizant of it, and know that it is only natural.
+The more someone is with you, the more chances they have to see you in more situations.
+In marriage, what you experience in the courting phase, and the dating phase – will be blended over time with the doldrums of daily life, of being married.

 Thus, marriage gets a bad wrap – yet if you simply dated the person for a long enough time, the same “cracks” will appear more visible to you.